Nexium Lawsuits: Kidney Complications

 A 2015 study conducted by Canadian Medical Association Journal indicated a possible link between proton pump inhibitors and acute kidney injury.
 Acute kidney injury is a condition in which the kidneys cease functioning in a short period of time.

-The study was population based and observed Ontario, Canada residents 66 years of age or older who took PPIs such as Nexium between April 2002 and November 2011.
+The study was population based and observed Ontario, Canada residents 66 years of age or older who took PPIs between April 2002 and November 2011.
 Almost 300,000 PPI users were studied and compared to an equal size control group.
 The analysis measured hospital admissions for acute kidney injury as well as interstitial nephritis, a condition that can lead to kidney failure.
 The researchers concluded there was nearly a three times greater rate of acute kidney failure among the group who was using PPI medications.

 Nexium & Dementia